-For orphan liabilities the funding target in the exit valuation will anticipate investment in low risk investments, currently assumed to be Government fixed-interest and index-linked bonds.
+For orphan liabilities the funding target in the exit valuation will anticipate investment in low risk investments, currently assumed to be Government fixed- interest and index-linked bonds.
 This is to minimise the risk to other employers in the Fund of having to make good any deficiency arising on the orphan liabilities.
-The Administering Authority currently operates a single investment strategy and so the remaining employers in the Fund assume the risk of the Fund's assets delivering returns less than the assumed rate in the exit valuation in respect of orphan liabilities.
+The Administering Authority currently operates a single investment strategy and so for funding purposes the Fund's Actuary matches the value of orphan liabilities to an equal amount of index-linked gilts from the Fund's investments, with the balance of the Fund's investment returns credited to the other employers.